 - 1. Physical restraint used for punitive purposes; as a therapeutic or educational intervention; for staff convenience; or to control challenging behavior. - 2.
-Physical restraint used to prevent property destruction or disruption of the environment in the absence of a risk of injury or harm. - 3.
-Physical restraint that restricts the free movement of a student's diaphragm or chest, or that restricts the airway so as to interrupt normal breathing or speech (restraint-related asphyxia). - 4.
+Physical restraint used to prevent property destruction or disruption of the environment in the absence of a risk of serious physical injury. - 3.
+Physical restraint that is life threatening, restricts breathing or restricts blood flow to the brain, including prone restraint. - 4.
 Physical restraint that relies on pain for control, including but not limited to joint hyperextension, excessive force, unsupported take-downs (e.g., tackles), the use of any physical structure (e.g., wall, railing or post), punching and hitting. - 5.
+Physical restraint that is contraindicated based on the child's disability, health care needs, or medical or psychiatric condition if documented in: - A health care directive or medical management plan; - A school-approved behavior plan; - An IEP or an Individual Family Service Plan (IFSP); or - A school-approved 504 or ADA plan. - 6.
 Aversive procedures, and mechanical and chemical restraints. - a.
 Aversive procedures are defined as the use of a substance or stimulus, intended to modify behavior, which the person administering it knows or should know is likely to cause physical and/or emotional trauma to a student, even when the substance or stimulus appears to be pleasant or neutral to others.
 Such substances and stimuli include but are not limited to infliction of bodily pain (e.g., hitting, pinching, slapping); water spray; noxious fumes; extreme physical exercise; costumes or signs. - b.
-Mechanical restraints are defined as any item worn by or placed on the student to limit behavior or movement and which cannot be removed by the student.
-Prescribed assistive devices are not considered mechanical restraints when used as prescribed and their use is supervised by qualified and trained individuals in accordance with professional standards.
+Mechanical restraints are defined as any restraint that uses a device to restrict a student's freedom of movement.
+Such restraints do not include adaptive devices or mechanical supports to achieve proper body position, balance or alignment to allow greater freedom of movement, or the use of vehicle safety restraints when used as intended during the transport of a student in a moving vehicle.